jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 #### Edit / Create Search Profiles

 The profile cards provide shortcuts for deleting and editing the respective profile or accessing the [Report Download Center](#download-center).
-Profile creating is also handle through the dashboard via the "Plus" icon next to the "Profile" header.
+Profile creating is also handled through the dashboard via the "Plus" icon next to the "Profile" header.

 <img src="assets/profile-options.png" alt="Profile Options" width="200">